LogoLogo

 2

-Choose the endpoint that corresponds to the resource you want to interact with.
+Choose the that corresponds to the resource you want to interact with.
 For this example, you need the /data-stores endpoint.
 The endpoint requires the teamId query parameter.
 Place the parameter after the question mark in the endpoint URL.
-To filter results, you also need the parameter for ordering data - pg[sortDir]:
+To filter results, you also need the - pg[sortDir]:

 {zone_url}/api/v2/data-stores?teamId={teamId}&pg%5BsortDir%5D=asc